jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 *   **Zero Collaboration:** Developers and the new team rarely talk or work together on shared problems.
 *   **Tools Over Culture:** The focus is all on buying and setting up CI/CD tools, with no real effort to foster a culture of shared ownership.

-Spotting these anti-patterns is the first real step toward building a **devops team structure** that actually works—one that encourages genuine collaboration instead of just building fancier walls.
+Spotting these anti-patterns is the first real step toward building a **devops team structure** that actually works - one that encourages genuine collaboration instead of just building fancier walls.

 ## Defining the Essential Roles in Your DevOps Team